Archive | Meat RSS feed for this section

 There comes a time in every person’s life—that is, if the person in question likes to cook, and by “likes to cook,” I mean “is slightly unreasonable when it comes to wanting to spend time in the kitchen”—when you’ve just resigned yourself to the fact that, sooner or later, you are just going to have to learn how to make sausage.
 It’s not because you eat a lot of sausage (you don’t), and it’s not because you think that making sausage will be so much more economically sound than buying sausage (I have no idea if it is or not).
 It’s because, when you really, really like to cook, sooner or later the list of things you have made in the kitchen starts to seem a little barren when you add up the list of things you’ve never attempted to make.

 The first thing I learned about sausage is that sausage can be any number of things, but it is, generally speaking, a mixture of tiny bits of ground up meat and fat mixed with seasonings.
-That’s it.
-Does anyone else find that totally fascinating?
-No?
-Okay.
-Moving on.
-Because the relative simplicity of the very description of sausage, I found it the perfect medium for combining flavors and elements of my choice.
+Because the relative simplicity of the very description of sausage, it’s the perfect medium for combining flavors and elements of one’s choice.
 Not being a fan of pork, I decided to make my sausage out of ground turkey (the higher the fat content the better), and, because I realize that ground turkey can have a tendency to get sort of dry, I added a shredded pear to the mix to stave off dryness.
 Because pears love ginger so much, it seemed only natural that I should add some ginger to the mix.
 Sage seemed like a natural progression after that, and by the time I was done, all I could do was wonder why it had taken me so long to make something so delicious.
 The bite is tender and juicy, the spices are delightful, and the mix of earthy sage and bright ginger are a perfect match.
-This took my morning scrambled eggs to a whole new dimension of enjoyment, making the morning seem instantly a bit more special.

 Turkey Pear Sausage with Ginger and Sage Recipe